Donkey Kong (1994 video game): Release and follow-ups

-Reception
+Release and reception

-In the United Kingdom, it was the top-selling Game Boy game for two months in 1994, from October to November.
+In the United Kingdom, it was the top-selling Game Boy game for two months in 1994, from October through November.

+In Famitsu, some of the reviewers commented on the puzzle-oriented nature of the gameplay.
+One reviewer said it could potentially disappoint people expecting gameplay to follow the original game, while two others felt it was too difficult with Mario's new actions and that it would be too complicated to pull off new moves for a game with a time-limit.

 Since its release, reception of Donkey Kong has been positive, holding an average score of 84.93% at GameRankings based on nine reviews.
 GamePro described it as both a great killer app for the Super Game Boy and an excellent game in its own right.
 They particularly praised the nostalgia value of the arcade game levels, the intellectually challenging puzzles of the new levels, and the overall longevity of the game.
 Electronic Gaming Monthly gave it their "Game of the Month" award, similarly hailing it as an excellent killer app for the Super Game Boy and commenting that it brings back all the best aspects of the arcade, while introducing new concepts.

-Nintendo Power praised the game as "challenging and fun" while noting that its control sheme is styled after the arcade games, not the Super Mario Bros., and can be confusing at first.
+Nintendo Power praised the game as "challenging and fun" while noting that its control scheme is styled after the arcade games, not Super Mario Bros., and can be confusing at first.
 The review gave high marks for the games' play control, challenge and theme & fun.
 AllGame gave the game a four and a half star out of five rating, praising the graphics, sound and challenging gameplay that requires a planning and strategy.
 The review also applauded Nintendo for not taking the "easy route by simply cranking out a remake of the original".